0x0mar/pwn/README.md

-# Pentesting and Metasploit Log

-## Metasploit, Penetration Tester's Guide
+# pwn: A log of CTF and Offensive Security preparation.